chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 A quick pop quiz, what could be wrong with this code?
 ....
-I'm after specfically something that could be wrong with the last line of the code where we do the swap.
+I'm after specifically something that could be wrong with the last line of the code where we do the swap.
 ...
-Okay the answer I'm looking for is that this transaction could potentially be sandwhich attacked.
-An attacker could frontrunning this transaction by manipulating the state of the dex so that we get barely any USDC.
-Commonly this type of attack is mitigated by passing through some minAmountOut as an input to the swap, so that if the state is manipualted the transaction will revert.
+Okay the answer I'm looking for is that this transaction could potentially be sandwich attacked.
+An attacker could front-run this transaction by manipulating the state of the dex so that we get barely any USDC.
+Commonly this type of attack is mitigated by passing through some minAmountOut as an input to the swap, so that if the state is manipulated the transaction will revert.
 But we can see here that this is not an option with this function.
-So, depending on how the logic works inside this swap function, they may have some other protective systems in place here, but there is a risk that we could get sandwich attacked.
+So, depending on how the logic works inside this swap function, they may have some other protective systems in place here, but there is a risk that we could get sandwich attacks.

 So, from a front end integration perspective, how can we mitigate risk here for the user?